-The College of Humanities and Social Sciences is delighted to announce that the Bachelor of Individualized Studies Program will soon become part of the School of Integrative Studies (SIS).
+The College of Humanities and Social Sciences is pleased to announce that the Bachelor of Individualized Studies Program has joined with the School of Integrative Studies (SIS).

 Kelly Dunne, faculty member and executive director of SIS, notes that the school is a logical home for the individualized study program, as it was housed for several years within the New Century College, SIS’s predecessor at Mason.